How We Approach Restoration Differently | SERVPRO® of Hamilton, South Trenton

 Water damage can happen at any time.
 SERVPRO of Hamilton, South Trenton will ensure that each water mitigation job is done correctly and completely.

 Water.
 Let’s face it—we need it to live—everything needs it!
 But what we don’t need is for it to be causing damage to our property and our homes.

-For the period covering 2009 to 2015, The Travelers Companies Inc. discovered the most prevalent reasons for a filed homeowners insurance claim were:
+The most prevalent reasons for a filed homeowners insurance claim are:

 - Wind damage